magnushelliesen/magnushelliesen/README.md

 --------------

 I've been learing coding for 10+ years, through work, my own projects and some courses.
-For the most part, I use Python, but I'm also looking into learing one or two compiled languages—Go and maybe Rust (though from what I've read, the latter is quite difficult so we'll see).
+For the most part, I use Python, but I'm also looking into learing one or two compiled languages—Go and maybe Rust (though, from what I've read, the latter is quite difficult, so we'll see).

 * 🌍  I'm based in Oslo, Norway 🇳🇴
-* 🧠  I'm learning Go, but I'm a complete beginner 🍼
+* 🧠  I'm learning Go, but I'm a complete beginner at this stage 🍼
 * ⚡  I once fed a giraffe

 ### Skills